FREQUENTLY ASKED QUESTIONS

 Are Town Recreation programs running?

-Many programs have been relocated, and new programs are being planned to help the needs of our community.
-Visit the Town of Black Mountain Parks & Recreation department webpage for more information, or follow them on Facebook.
+Yes.
+Visit the Town of Black Mountain Parks & Recreation department webpage for programming information, or follow them on Facebook.
 Please contact (828) 419-9300, option 7, or email recreation@tobm.org for inquiries related to the Lakeview Center.

 Is the US Postal Service bringing mail in to Black Mountain?